The most positive impact in your life – business and personal – will come through you saying, ‘How can I help you’.

 If you think you can feign interest then think again.
 If you try that you will be so transparent that you will quickly be recognised as deceiving.
 Ask questions that will help you help that person, ask them if you could arrange to speak again so you can find out more about what they do.
 Then follow up.
 Don’t look at people as a potential sale but as a potential business relationship, one in which all parties are looking for ways to help each other.

 But, just in case you meet my friend who was only interested in what he sells, you better have a strategy to cut them off and move on!
-Life is simply too short to spend what little we have with people who only worry about themselves.
+Life is simply too short to spend what little time we have with people who only worry about themselves.
 And there are far more interesting people to spend your time with and to help.

 Have a positive, focused and dynamic help giving week.